WHAT INFORMATION ABOUT YOU WILL WE USE?

 As part of our Priority Services Membership, we hold personal information, including special category personal data relating to health conditions, about customers who are of pensionable age, are disabled or chronically sick, live with children aged under 5 or, due to being in a vulnerable situation, are in need of additional services related to their access, safety, and communication needs.
 We will be given that information either by you, by someone acting on your behalf or by your energy supplier.

-We and our partner organisations, which include the emergency services, social services, charities and not for profit organisations, may use the information relating to the Priority Services Register that we have been given in order to provide you with the services set out in our guide to what you can expect from us when you become a priority services customer, including helping you in the event of a power cut.
+We and our partner organisations, which include the emergency services, social services, charities and not for profit organisations, may use the information relating to our Priority Services Membership that we have been given in order to provide you with the services set out in our guide to what you can expect from us when you join our Priority Services Membership, including helping you in the event of a power cut.
 Further details of our priority services and a link to our Priority Services Membership booklet can be found at https://www.northernpowergrid.com/care.

 e) You have to make a payment to us for a service in respect of which we have a contract with you or we have a legal obligation to make a payment to you, for example if you want us to make a new connection to or alter the existing connection of your property to our electricity distribution network or where we are to make a payment to you under one of the Electricity Guaranteed Standards of Performance.
 We may also make payments to you on a goodwill basis where it is in our or your legitimate interests for us to do so; and